 Thomas, A. (2010).
 How minds work: The key to motivation, learning and thinking. www.cdl.org.

-Thomas, A. and Thorne, G. (2010).
-Learning Profiles: Differentiated Instruction for Diverse Students.
+Thomas, A. and Thorne, G. (2016).
+Learning 6.0: How students learn and how teachers should teach.
 Metairie, LA: Center for Development and Learning.